- Why should I donate?

 Yes.
-Donors can consume up to two (2) units of alcohol daily.
+Donor can consume up to two (2) units of alcohol daily.
 Prolacta defines a unit of alcohol as one (1) shot.
-A ‘shot’ is roughly 1 ounce.
-This is equivalent to one glass of wine or one 12 oz. bottle of beer.
-If you consume more than 2 units per day, please wait 48 hours before pumping for donation.
+A ’shot’ as roughly 1 ounce.
+This is equivalent to one glass or wine or one 12 oz. bottle of beer.
+If, on rare occasions, the donor consumed greater than 2 units per day, a washout period of 24 hours will apply.

 - What do I do if I go out of town?

 Expressing when you are away from home can help you maintain your milk supply, especially if you are away from your baby.
 However, any milk that is expressed while you are traveling cannot be donated because we cannot ensure that the temperature of the milk was properly maintained.

 No. We are not involved with nor do we promote milk sharing.
 The FDA (Food and Drug Administration), AAP (American Academy of Pediatrics), Health Canada and European authorities have made statements that milk sharing via the internet is an unsafe practice.

 - How do you determine the donor qualification and milk storage requirements?

 The milk that is collected through Prolacta-affiliated milk banks is tested, pasteurized and formulated into nutritional products that are given to very fragile premature babies.
 For this reason, Prolacta has developed strict guidelines for donor qualification and milk storage.
 Donated milk is used to produce all the products in Prolacta’s portfolio, including Prolact+ H2MF®, the only human milk-based human milk fortifier, which is concentrated up to 10 times standard human milk.
 This concentration step requires Prolacta to be even more vigilant in maintaining donor qualification and milk safety.

 - Why does Tiny Treasures occasionally put a hold on new applications?